 - The Downtown Ventura Partner’s Park Ambassador program is a collaborative effort with Parks, Recreation and Community Partnerships.
 The Park Ambassadors offer presence in the highly trafficked locations of Plaza Park, Mission Park, the Promenade, and Kellogg Park.
 They offer a friendly face, connect with individuals in the parks, offer links to services, mitigate negative behaviors, and have a direct link to the Ventura Police Patrol Task Force.

-- Coming Soon: Permanent Year-Round Shelter.
-The City and County's first year-round 24/7 sheltering efforts was approved by City Council and is slated to open at the end of December 2019.
+- Coming Soon: The ARCH Permanent Year-Round Shelter.
+The City and County's first year-round 24/7 sheltering efforts was approved by City Council and is slated to open in January 2020.
 The shelter, run by Mercy House, is low barrier and will accommodate 55 individuals (17 women, 38 men) and their pets!
 Every individual at the shelter must work on their housing plan and be committed to transitioning out of homelessness.